SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Results

 Figure \ref{fig:comparison} shows the comparison of average running time (middle column) and average performance (right column) between PyIBL (Blue) and SpeedyIBL (Green) across episodes for all the six tasks.

 In the \textit{Binary choice} task, it is observed that there is a small difference in the execution time before 100 episodes; where SpeedyIBL performs slightly faster than PyIBL.
 To illustrate how the benefit of SpeedyIBL over PyIBL implementation increases significantly as the number of episodes increase, we ran these models over 5000 episodes.
-Figure~\ref{fig:binary_5000} illustrates the \textit{curse of exponential growth} very clearly, where PyIBL exponentially increases the execution time with more episodes.
+The results in Figure~\ref{fig:binary_5000} illustrate the \textit{curse of exponential growth} very clearly, where PyIBL exponentially increases the execution time with more episodes.
 The benefit of SpeedyIBL over PyIBL implementation is clear with increased episodes.
-The PMax of SpeedyIBL and PyIBL overlap, suggesting the same performance.
+The PMax of SpeedyIBL and PyIBL overlap, again suggesting no different in their performance.

 In the \textit{Insider Attack game} as shown Figure~\ref{fig:insider-meta}, the relation between SpeedyIBL and PyIBL in terms of computational time shows again, an increased benefit with increased number of episodes.
 We see that their running time is indistinguishable initially, but then the difference becomes distinct in the last 60 episodes.
 Regarding the performance (i.e., average reward), again, their performance over time is nearly identical.
 Learning in this task was more difficult, given the design of this task, and we do not observe a clear upward trend in the learning curve due to the presence of stochastic elements in the task.